pangenome/odgi/INSTALL.md

 CXX_FLAGS =  -O3 -g -fPIC -std=gnu++14
 ```

-Compiling with inlined sources, however, made no dent.
+Compiling with inlined sources, however, made no dent in performance.

 Above metrics were using sdsl-lite which also does not honour global flags with